All tables and feature classes used in ArcGIS must contain a field that uniquely identifies each row or feature.

 The combination of these values will be used as a key to generate a unique integer value, which will be stored in an attribute called ESRI_OID.
 This attribute is only part of the layer definition; the underlying database table is not altered.

-Be aware that if the combined values of the fields or individual text field you specify are not unique, ArcGIS sees these records as the same and will map them to the same ESRI_OID value.
+Be aware that if the combined values of the fields or individual text field you specify are not unique, ArcGIS interprets these rows as the same and will map them to the same ESRI_OID value.

 If your table already contains a field named ESRI_OID, an attribute named ESRI_OID_1 is added to the layer definition.

-You cannot publish an editable feature service that contains a feature class with a composite unique identifier.
+You cannot publish an editable feature service (web feature layer) that contains a feature class with a composite unique identifier.